Thymis-io/thymis/docs/src/lib/docs/reference/ui/deploy.md

 - The device atomically switches to the new system closure
 - Previous configuration is preserved as a rollback point
 - Device reboots or activates the new configuration

+## Reliability and Recovery

+Thymis implements several mechanisms to ensure reliability:

+- **Automatic rollback** occurs if:
+  - A deployment fails during the switch phase and the device loses connection
+  - The device cannot reconnect to the controller after deployment
+- Previous configuration is preserved as a rollback point to ensure device stability

 ## Task Management